radek-drw/carsportpoint/NOTES.md

 ## 4. ARIA attributes are added for screen reader accessibility

+Added ARIA attributes to form components and navigation items for improved accessibility.
+For forms, attributes like aria-invalid, aria-describedby, aria-required, and aria-labelledby enhance navigation for assistive technologies.
+In the NavItem component, aria-current="page" indicates the active page for better navigation interaction

 ## 5. Image optimization and implementation

 All images on the site are in WebP format, with <picture> and <source> used to provide fallback support for browsers that do not support WebP.
 The <picture> element also enables responsive images to load based on the screen size.
 To streamline this functionality I created a custom ResponsiveImage component that accepts the following props: